 Toolbar template tags

 The cms_toolbar template tag is included in the cms_tags library and will add the required CSS and javascript to the sekizai blocks in the base template.
-The template tag has to be placed after the <body> tag and before any {% cms_placeholder %} occurrences within your HTML.
+The template tag must be placed before any {% placeholder %} occurrences within your HTML.